 It just wouldn’t be salt and vinegar without the salt!
 Diamond kosher salt is used in every part of this recipe so make sure to get yourself a big box.

 Make sure to separate the flats and drumettes if your wings come connected.
-Dry them really well with paper towels so the cornstarch sticks to the skin and they crisp up as much as possible!
+Also, dry them really well with paper towels so the cornstarch sticks to the skin and they can become nice and crispy!

-A mixture of cornstarch and salt will coat the wings before they're baked.
-They work together to dry out the wing and form a crispy coating on the outside.
+The chicken wings are coated in a mixture of salt and cornstarch to help soak up excess moisture and form a crispy coating around the exterior.
 The longer you let the wings sit in this coating, the better!

-How to make salt and vinegar chicken wings
+How to make baked salt and vinegar chicken wings

 These salt and vinegar wings are dried, coated, and baked in the oven to achieve a perfectly crispy crunchy bite.
 You’ll never want to babysit deep fried wings again after trying this simple method: